Frequently Asked Questions

 - Advanced topics: Human AP, Finance in the Arts, etc. scheduled in advance.

 Format: live chat, whiteboard, file upload.
 Students can access tutoring from Moodle.keep reading FAQ»

-If you will be taking an online or hybrid course, log into Purchase College Moodle to view the course.
+If you will be taking an online or hybrid course, log into Purchase College Brightspace to view the course.
 The course page will be available 4 days prior to the start of the session.
-You can also log into Moodle from the Current Students Portal.
+You can also log into Brightspace from the Current Students Portal.
 Also, you should make sure to (re)activate and regularly check your Purchase email account to communicate with your instructor.keep reading FAQ»